 Pakukore: Poverty, by Design Conference

-Exploring the systemic causes of poverty, and options for change.
+The 2024 conference explored the systemic causes of poverty and options for change.

 This conference addressed poverty in Aotearoa New Zealand.
 It analysed the economic, governmental, legal and institutional systems that have created poverty, and which continue to lock too many whānau in its grip.
 It asks whether a developed nation should continue to tolerate poverty and inequality.
 Invitations to speakers who work at the front lines in the fight against poverty to tell us of the lasting and severe harm it inflicts on people’s lives.